shahzadhuq/modernization-decomposing-monolith/Readme.md

 <details>
 <summary>click to expand</summary>

-Let's review common hurdles that Enterprises face on their modernization journey.
+Let's review common hurdles that Enterprises may face on their modernization journey.

 1. Where to start chipping away at the legacy application; identify specific component(s) to modernize first.

 1. You may find yourself in conundrum: how to efficiently leverage in-house bandwidth to achieve balance across parallel tracks like:
-    1. Continue to support ship features/bug fixes for your legacy application.
+    1. Continue to ship bug fixes and features for your legacy application.
     2. Support both legacy and modernized code-bases: share common libraries, copy/fork the code, etc.
     3. Ensure the legacy and modernized versions continue to co-exist with minimal to no interruptions.

 1. Additional hurdles to be mindful off (not covered here)
     1. Transition Authentication/Authorization from home grown solutions to a managed Identity Provider (e.g. Okta).
-    1. Move database access towards modern object-relational mapper (ORM) frameworks like Entity Framework Core.
+    1. Move database access layers towards modern object-relational mapper (ORM) frameworks like Entity Framework Core.

-Sections below will provide suggestions to help solve these common problems.
+Sections below will provide suggestions to help address these common problems.
 </details>

 <br/>